John Taylor (poet): Poetry

-Gives sucke to thousands and himself sucks non.
+Gives sucke to thousands, and himselfe sucks none.

 He achieved notoriety by a series of eccentric journeys: for example, he travelled from London to Queenborough in a paper boat with two stockfish tied to canes for oars, described in "The Praise of Hemp-Seed", which was re-enacted in 2006.
 From his journey to Scotland in 1618, on which he took no money, Taylor published his Pennyless Pilgrimage.
 (Ben Jonson walked to Scotland in the same year.)
 He is one of the few credited early authors of a palindrome: in 1614, he wrote "Lewd did I live, & evil I did dwel".
 He wrote a poem about Thomas Parr, a man who supposedly lived to the age of 152 and died visiting London in 1635.

-He was also the author of a constructed language called Barmoodan.
+Some of Taylor's works include semi-nonsensical passages in fictitious languages he called "Barbarian", "Utopian", and "Barmooda tongue" (or "Barmoodan"), whose respective native speakers were Black Africans, Native Americans, and the settlers or feral hogs in Bermuda.
+These lampoon Thomas Coryat works and the dedicatory verses in Coryat's Crudities by Henry Peacham and Michael Drayton.

 Many of Taylor's works were published by subscription; i.e., he would propose a book, ask for contributors, and write it when he had enough subscribers to undertake the printing costs.
 He had more than sixteen hundred subscribers to The Pennylesse Pilgrimage; or, the Moneylesse Perambulation of John Taylor, alias the Kings Magesties Water-Poet; How He TRAVAILED on Foot from London to Edenborough in Scotland, Not Carrying any Money To or Fro, Neither Begging, Borrowing, or Asking Meate, Drinke, or Lodging, published in 1618.
 Those who defaulted on the subscription were chided the following year in a scathing brochure entitled A Kicksey Winsey, or, A Lerry Come-Twang, which he issued in the following year.